 At the outset of my academic career at UNT I looked through the coursework and thought the word “pedagogy” was a bunch of fancy gibberish.
 I mean, why not just say “teaching” and be done with it?
 I learned from experience that there is no better word as there’s a lot more to teaching than just teaching.

 Design Pedagogy should be a required course for anyone aspiring to teach in higher education.
-This course required my classmates and I to examine all of the skills a student should posses by the time they graduate from an undergraduate design program.
+This course required my classmates and me to examine all of the skills a student should possess by the time they graduate from an undergraduate design program.
 We created stacks and stacks of cards with individual bits of knowledge scribbled on them that we felt were essential knowledge (here’s the proof on Flickr).
 This start, and the following process of sorting through our “ideal” requirements based on time constraints, were the seeds for all of the work that followed.
 Our group spent the semester developing classes, curriculum, reviews, assignments, syllabi, grade sheets, critiques, and any other minutiae that goes into creating an entire sequence of classes that make up a design program.
-Essentially, we concepted, developed, and implemented a design program, from scratch.
+Essentially, we conceived, developed, and implemented a design program, from scratch.
 The fact that I loved the process—that it felt more like fun than work, further cemented the fact that I was made to be an educator.
 Talk about confirmation!

 The experience demonstrated the amount of planning and care that goes into shaping future graphic designers.
 It’s an important but daunting task.
 The semester also highlighted the sobering fact that there’s so much to teach and so little time.
 This is only exacerbated by the fact that legislatures are beginning to limit the number of hours that can be required for degrees (a Bachelor of Fine Arts in this case) in an effort to get students through college faster and cheaper.
-My experience revealed this: one cannot hope to build in all of the conceptual repetition, process practice, skills knowledge, cultural awareness, historical research, technological prowess and business acumen required of a practicing designer into a design program.
+My experience revealed this: one cannot hope to build in all of the conceptual repetition, process practice, skills knowledge, cultural awareness, historical research, technological prowess, and business acumen required of a practicing designer into a design program.
 It would take forever!
-So, you do your best to create curriculum that teaches what the student needs most, and you build into them the awareness of the areas where they need to grow and you encourage that hunger for growing themselves after they graduate.
+So, you do your best to create a curriculum that teaches what the student needs most, and you build into them the awareness of the areas where they need to grow and you encourage that hunger for growing themselves after they graduate.

 Learning how to teach is just as important as learning what you’re teaching.